 ARB encourages institutions to use ARB’s logo in marketing material and on their website to signify the status of their ARB prescribed qualification(s).
 The logo highlights to prospective students and others that a qualification satisfies ARB’s prescription requirements at the relevant level, and contributes to the suite of qualifications required for registration as an architect in the UK.

-The use of the logo is restricted to signaling that ARB has recognised the relevant qualification as one of those required for the purposes of registration.’
+Institutions may only use the logo in relation to a qualification that is prescribed by ARB – to signal that ARB has recognised the qualification as one of those required for the purposes of registration.

-- obscure it in any way, for example, by any wording or design
+- Obscure it in any way, for example by overlapping any wording or design;

 Please note that only ARB prescription of qualifications gives eligibility for the purposes of joining the UK Register of Architects.

 It is possible that students may misunderstand the status of a qualification with ARB if it is recognised by other bodies.
 For example, a qualification can be validated by the RIBA but not prescribed by ARB, and students may be unaware that this is the case.
 If an institution states that its qualification is recognised by other bodies, there is an expectation that the status of the qualification with ARB should also be clearly stated.
 This will avoid any potential confusion over the status of a qualification and whether it will contribute to eligibility to join the UK Register of Architects.